PM Lee Hsien Loong at the Official Dinner Hosted In Honour of Myanmar PM General Thein Sein (Mar 2009)

-Speech by PM Lee Hsien Loong at the official dinner hosted in honour of the Prime Minister of Myanmar General Thein Sein on 17 March 2009 at the Istana.
+Speech by Prime Minister Lee Hsien Loong at the official dinner hosted in honour of the Prime Minister of Myanmar General Thein Sein at the Istana on 17 March 2009.

 It is my pleasure to warmly welcome Prime Minister General Thein Sein and the Myanmar delegation